bestofmukul/aquabot/README.md

 # Usage
 Build script provided here takes task name as parameter and create a binary compatible to raspberry pi platform.
 You can then scp the binary to pi and run it.

-Circuit schematics are in wiki.
+Circuit schematics and other details are in [wiki](https://github.com/bestofmukul/aquabot/wiki).

 * Building aquabot
 ```